Red bean ice

 Red bean ice is a drink commonly found in Hong Kong.
 It is usually served in restaurants like cha chaan teng.
 It is a popular dessert in the summer.
 The standard ingredients include adzuki beans, light rock sugar syrup, and evaporated milk.
 It is often topped with ice cream to become a dessert known as red bean ice cream (紅豆冰 (红豆冰)).

 Origin

 Red bean ice tea has been around since the 1970s.
 Some places which serve the drink add in chewy flavored jelly.
+Red bean icy is common in Hong Kong style cafés, Hong Kong style western restaurants and Hong Kong style fast food stores, but some restaurants such as fast food stores usually serve it only in summer, and some of them add a ball of ice-cream to the red bean icy, so it is called ice-cream red bean icy.